 TRACS Version 2.0.3.A

 HUD is planning to implement TRACS version 2.0.3.A later this year in order to conform to new requirements due to the HUD 4350.3 REV-1, CHG-4, the new Streamlining Rule, and other regulatory clarifications that have been issued since the release of TRACS Version 2.0.2.D.
-The transition period is currently set for August 1, 2017 through October 31, 2017.
+The transition period is currently unknown, however it is expected no earlier than March 2020.
 Software vendors are working now to update their systems to conform to the new requirements.

 Some of the changes must be made on-site now to satisfy HUD requirements, while others can’t be implemented until TRACS 2.0.3.A goes live.
 Below are some of the items that you need to know to prepare for TRACS Version 2.0.3.A.